 ⚡ Includes free monthly car cost calculator

-Running a car costs the average UK driver around £290 per month.
-But your costs could be very different depending on how much you drive, what fuel your car uses, and how old your car is.
-This guide breaks down every cost you need to know about – and includes a free calculator so you can work out your own monthly figure.
+Running a car costs the average UK driver around £290 per month in normal conditions, though fuel price spikes - like those seen in early 2026 following the Middle East conflict - can push that figure significantly higher.
+This guide breaks down every cost you need to know about, and includes a free calculator so you can work out your own monthly figure.

 Fill in the fields that apply to you.
 We've included typical UK averages as a starting point - just change the numbers to match your situation.